isocroft/Radixx/CONTRIBUTING.md

 - See if there's a way to stop the propagation of _'storage'_ events whenever **Radixx** is making use of sessionStorage

 - Detect memory leaks and clean them up.

+- Build and Integrate support for GraphQL

+- Add store config options